iShinzoo/LimitOrder/README.md

 # Crypto Limit Orders

-A Next.js application for creating and managing limit orders using the 1inch Orderbook API on **Sepolia Testnet**.
+A Next.js application for creating and managing limit orders using the 1inch Orderbook API on **Polygon Mainnet**.

 ## Features